BrAtUkA/PySockets-p2p/README.md

  [+] Waiting for selection...
 ```

-Clients will be returned the online hosts-Dictionary and will update it as soon as a host joins or leaves...
+Clients will be returned the online hosts-Dictionary that will get updated whevever a host joins or leaves...

 # To-do: